apache/flink/docs/content.zh/docs/dev/table/sql/queries/window-agg.md

 ### Windowing TVFs

 Flink supports `TUMBLE`, `HOP` and `CUMULATE` types of window aggregations.
-For SQL queries on streaming tables, the time attribute field of a window table-valued function must be on either [event or processing time attributes]({{< ref "docs/dev/table/concepts/time_attributes" >}}).
+In streaming mode, the time attribute field of a window table-valued function must be on either [event or processing time attributes]({{< ref "docs/dev/table/concepts/time_attributes" >}}).
 See [Windowing TVF]({{< ref "docs/dev/table/sql/queries/window-tvf" >}}) for more windowing functions information.
-For SQL on batch tables, the time attribute field of a window table-valued function must be an attribute of type `TIMESTAMP` or `TIMESTAMP_LTZ`.
+In batch mode, the time attribute field of a window table-valued function must be an attribute of type `TIMESTAMP` or `TIMESTAMP_LTZ`.

 Here are some examples for `TUMBLE`, `HOP` and `CUMULATE` window aggregations.